LostInBrittany/spring-beers/step-01/README.md

-# Spring Boot - Step 01 - Hello Spring Boot!
+# Step 01 - Hello Spring Boot!

 In this tutorial we are using [Gradle]() as build tool.You could do the same thing with [Maven](), of course, but we find it easier and more intuitive with Gradle, so we are using it by default.